 A WPRFMC SSC working group and PIFSC, American Samoa DMWR, and Council staff held two remote data evaluation workshops to improve information used in the stock assessment.
-PIFSC also completed a thorough evaluation of all published reports related to life history and habitat (depth, substrate, feeding) for BMUS species of shallow and deep water snappers found in American Samoa (PIFSC 2021).
+PIFSC also completed a thorough evaluation of all published reports related to life history and habitat (depth, substrate, feeding) for BMUS species of shallow and deep water snappers found in American Samoa (Nadon et al. 2023; WPRFMC 2023).
 None of the data summarized in this report would support changes to the current EFH levels of information for American Samoa bottomfish.

-Moving forward, a collaborative effort between the PIFSC Life History Program and American Samoa will take place in Tutuila and the Manu'a Islands as soon as travel and other research efforts resume.
+Moving forward, a collaborative effort between the PIFSC Life History Program and American Samoa will take place in Tutuila.
 This plan hopes to conduct shore-based bottomfish research to provide life history (e.g., growth rate, size-at-maturity), population dynamics (e.g., mortality rate), and ecological (e.g., how the life history and population dynamics vary over space and time) information for a large variety of economical, recreational, and subsistence valued coral reef fishes, deepwater snappers and groupers, and pelagic fishes.
 Parts of this work should contribute to the understanding of bottomfish habitats in American Samoa.